NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/page/county-tech-xchange)

 **Description:**
- The NACo County Tech Xchange is an online community built for county CIOs, IT directors, and technology staff.
-It provides members exclusive access to an online library of shared policies, job descriptions, RFPs, toolkits, a monthly IT newsletter, webinars, and member discussions.
+The Tech Xchange is an online community built for county CIOs, IT directors and technology staff.
+It provides members exclusive access to an online library of shared policies, job descriptions, RFPs, toolkits, a monthly IT newsletter, webinars and member discussions.
 The platform fosters collaboration and supports counties in strengthening their technology infrastructure and digital services.

 ---